Private music lessons

 - For final performances, performance information (title, composer, and composer dates) must be submitted by the deadline set by the instructor.
 Students who do not meet this deadline for the program will not be allowed to perform on the final recitals and will receive a grade of “Incomplete” for the lessons.

-- Music Juries June 2 (bring jury examination form)
+- Music Juries: Sylvania – Friday, June 5 TBD in HT 123 (bring jury examination form)

 You will not receive credit for private music lessons unless all steps are completed.